Online Camp FAQs

 Q: Will my child be online all day?

 A: No!
-It’s true that in most of our camps, we’re creating magical, unique, online shows with our campers, which means Zoom rehearsal and class time.
-The excitement of creating something with friends is the best part of Spindrift online camp, but it’s also summer!
-We have structured our online camps to allow for a combination of Zoom time, independent projects, and camp breaks and a shorter camp day allows families schedule flexibility.
+It’s true that in most of our multi-hour camps, we’re creating magical, unique, online shows with our campers, which means Zoom rehearsal and class time.
+The excitement of creating something with friends is the best part of Spindrift online camp.
+We have structured our online camps to allow for a combination of Zoom time, independent projects, and camp breaks, and a shorter camp day allows families schedule flexibility.

-Q: What kind of space at home do I need for online summer camp?
+Q: What kind of space at home do I need for online camp?

 - Stretching, moving, and dancing.